Vanemiera/liber-coffee/README.md

 In the current state of developement, the Author, Name and Description fields aren't displayed yet.
 I want to re-work the UI in the near future to accomodate more options like filters and the ability to compile a loadout with a selection for each item for sharing.
 Along with those additions there will also be room for a decent description of the community loadouts.

-The "App" is designed to work on computer, smartphone, PS4 browser and the Vita browser.
-Though for some reason the community loadout dice modes don't seem to work on PS4 and Vita as of now.
+The Liber-Coffee is designed to work on computer, smartphone, the PS4 browser and the Vita browser.
 If you find any bugs or have ideas, please open an issue.

 Happy helldiving!